Highlights Of The Program

 Boccard

-• Hydrogen project failure drivers and the practical steps required to close the bankability gap
+• Analysing hydrogen project failure drivers and the practical steps required to close the bankability gap

-• Looking at project, financing, regulatory, and offtake risks strongly influencing investor confidence
+• Examining project, financing, regulatory, and offtake risks that strongly influence investor confidence

-• Key EPC levers that investors prioritise, including standardisation, modularisation, and risk allocation
+• Identifying key EPC levers that investors prioritise, including standardisation, modularisation, and risk allocation

-• Scalable deployment pathways based on phased delivery, replicable reference designs, and secured revenue models
+• Defining scalable deployment pathways based on phased delivery, replicable reference designs, and secured revenue models

 16:55 - 17:00